 Furthermore, when a customer is already yours, video tutorials can save the hustle of onboarding new users.

 Customer and employee onboarding are similar but not the same.
 The latter requires much more guidance and is also 100 percent repetitive in most cases.
-Luckily, employee videos and tutorials are perfect for passing on instructions and can speed up the onboarding process dramatically.
+Luckily, employee videos and tutorials are perfect for passing on instructions and can substantially speed up the onboarding process.

-Employee videos are not only useful for internal communications, but also for external employee branding (e.g. at a job fair, on job sites).
+Some employee videos are not only useful for internal communications but can also strengthen external employee branding (e.g. at a job fair, on job sites).

 The point about video SEO is so old and boring that it’s easy to overlook it today.
 Yes, YouTube is the third largest search engine in the world, yes, publishing your video there gives it a better chance of becoming viral.
 But there’s more to video SEO than this.